Hennepin County Sheriff's Office: 2019 – 2022

 The HCSO was among the agencies that responded to the George Floyd protests in Minneapolis–Saint Paul in 2020.
 Later, the HCSO was responsible for taking custody of Derek Chauvin and the three Minneapolis Police officers who failed to intervene during the murder of George Floyd.

-2021 – present

-In December 2021, Sheriff Hutchinson pled guilty to a misdemeanor DWI charge after crashing his vehicle near Alexandria, Minnesota.
+In December 2021, Sheriff David Hutchinson pled guilty to a misdemeanor DWI charge after crashing his vehicle near Alexandria, Minnesota.
 He was sentenced to two years of probation.
 Although the crash report showed that Hutchinson was driving 125 mph at the time, he was not charged for extreme speed.
 Governor Tim Walz and Lieutenant Governor Peggy Flanagan called for his resignation, Hutchinson announced he would not seek reelection.

+2023 – 2025

 In November 2022, Dawanna Witt was elected as the 29th Sheriff of Hennepin County, making her the first woman and person of color to hold the position.

+The sheriff's office was investigated by Hennepin County commissioners for spending over their budget.

 Awards and honors

 U.S. Department of Justice Community Oriented Policing Services Demonstration Site

 HCSO was named one of 15 nationwide demonstration sites for "policing in the 21st Century" by the COPS Office of the federal Department of Justice.